pistacium/ModCheck/README.md

 ## Warning
 **MAKE SURE** to not leave any files you want to keep in your mods folder.
 **ALL OTHER FILES IN MODS FOLDER WILL BE DELETED.**
-The exception to this is the dynamic-fps mod, since there is no Github page for it and also no updates for it, so it will not be tracked.

 ## Contact
 For any issues, message me at meera#8941.